SAP/cap-operator/website/content/en/docs/usage/prerequisites.md

   ...
 ```

-##### SaaS Provisioning Service
+##### SAP Software-as-a-Service Provisioning service

-When creating an instance of the SaaS Provisioning Service, it should be configured to use asynchronous tenant subscription callbacks.
-See [here](https://controlcenter.ondemand.com/index.html#/knowledge_center/articles/f239e5501a534b64ab5f8dde9bd83c53) for more details.
+When creating an instance of the SaaS Provisioning service, use asynchronous tenant subscription callbacks in the configuration.
+See [Register Your Multi-Tenant Application/Service in SaaS Provisioning](https://controlcenter.ondemand.com/index.html#/knowledge_center/articles/f239e5501a534b64ab5f8dde9bd83c53) for more details.

 ```yaml
 parameters: